rauleffting/foodexplorer/README.md

 ## Front-end / FoodExplorer

-A complete application with Reactjs and Node, in which the user can register information about his favorite movies.
+A complete application with Reactjs and Node, in which the admin can register dishes, deserts and drinks and the user can buy.

 Link to access the [Back-end](https://github.com/rauleffting/foodexplorer-api)!